cancerberoSgx/short-jsdoc/README.md

 That would be interpreted as 'param method can be any of String, HTMLElement, jQuery object or an Array of strings'.
 Notice that generics and multiple types syntax can be mixed arbitrarily.

 ##Object Literal types definition

 Another type supported is a literal description of an object properties.
 Support you want to describe a JSON Object returned or consumed  by one of your methods or classes but you don't want to define a whole new Class for this.
 Instead you could do something like this:

-    @return {name:String,colors:Array<Color>,car:Car}
+    @method getState @returns {name:String,colors:Array<Color>,car:Car}

+This means that the method getState returns an Object with properties name of type String, colors of type Array and car of type Car.

-Object literal types definition like this support arbitraryuse of generics but it is not recursive ad it does not support multiple types with |, not yet.
+Object literal types definition like this support arbitrary use of generics but it is not recursive ad it does not support multiple types with |, not yet.

 # Extendable